The Psychology of Success: How Mindset Can Change Your Life

 First and foremost, visualization of success begins with a clear picture of your goal.
 This could be climbing the career ladder, successfully completing a project, or achieving personal objectives.
 It's important to envision the end result as concretely as possible: how you feel, what you see around you, what sounds you hear, and even what scents you notice.
 The more detailed your imagined scenario, the more powerfully it will impact your conscious and subconscious mind.

 One of the key aspects of visualization is regular practice.
 It's recommended to spend a few minutes each day closing your eyes and immersing yourself in your mental images of success.
 For example, if your goal is to ace an interview for your dream job, imagine the moment when you've already nailed it.
 This visualization should be static and define you as an employee of the company.
-You don't need to mentally "fidget" over the actions you might take during the interview; simply establish that you are now an employee, and the interview was just a formality.
+You don't need to mentally "fidget" over the actions you might take during the interview, simply establish that you are now an employee, and the interview was just a formality.

 Additionally, it's beneficial to use so-called "visual anchors"—objects or symbols that remind you of your goal.
 These could be photos of successful people in your field, images of desired items like a car or house, or simply inspiring quotes.
 Place these anchors in visible spots—on your desk, office walls, or around your home—so they constantly remind you of your aspirations.